 Troubleshooting

-This guide is intended for users who are experiencing issues while connecting their EKS, GCP, or AKS clusters to CAST AI.
-Once the cluster is connected, you can check the Status
+This guide aims to support users experiencing issues when connecting their EKS, GCP, or AKS clusters to CAST AI.

-Your cluster does not appear in the Connect Cluster screen
+Your cluster does not appear on the Connect Cluster screen

-If a cluster does not appear in the Connect your cluster screen after you've run the connection script, perform following steps.
+If the cluster does not appear on the Connect your cluster screen after you've run the connection script, perform the following steps:

 kubectl logs -n castai-agent -l app.kubernetes.io/name=castai-agent -c agent